LBertelson29/biol217/Day 1.md

 data.date

-# THis code is about linux introduction
+# This code is about linux introduction
 # this will make a folder

 open a document in Visual Sutudio Code with Markdowm All in One